ElliottP-13/csci-432-fa19/README.md

 CSCI 246 (Discrete) and CSCI 232 (Data Structures and Algorithms) are a prerequisite for this course.
-In particular, a student enrolled in CSCI 432 should be familiar with sorting algorithms, big-Oh notation, proof by induction and by contradiction, and discrete probability.
+In particular, a student enrolled in CSCI 432 should be familiar with sorting and searching algorithms, big-Oh notation, basic recurrence relations, heaps, queues, lists, hash tables, proof by induction and by contradiction, and discrete probability.

 ## Course Outcomes and Objectives